-Program Description: As part of the Housing Element update, the County intends will to rezone sufficient sites and take other actions in order to demonstrate an adequate inventory of sites to meet its Regional Housing Needs Assessment (RHNA) Allocations.
+Program Description: As part of the Housing Element update, the County will rezone sufficient sites and take other actions to demonstrate an adequate inventory of sites to meet its Regional Housing Needs Assessment (RHNA) Allocations.
 These sites shall meet the standards set forth in Government Code § 65583.2, including subsections (i) and (h), have sufficient infrastructure capacity and access, and will be sufficient to address the shortfall of 1,129 units, including 535 lower-income units.

-To address a portion of its RHNA shortfall, the County will rezone sufficient sites concurrent with adoption of the Housing Element update.
-These sites will either bey upzoned to default density or will be rezoned to add the Workforce Housing OverlayCombining District. to demonstrate an adequate inventory of sites to meet its RHNA.
-The County will rezone at least 86 acres of land within the Uunincorporated County, including 50 acres zoned sufficient sites to allow multifamily development by-right at 20 units per acre.
-Rezoned sites will have sufficient capacity to accommodate the County's lower income shortfall.
-These sites shall meet the rezoning standards and meeting the standards set forth in Government Code § 65583.2 for sites available to accommodate the lower-income RHNA.
+4a To address a portion of its RHNA shortfall, the County will rezone sites concurrent with adoption of the Housing Element update.
+These sites will either be upzoned to default density or will be rezoned to add the Workforce Housing Combining District.
+The County will rezone at least 86 acres of land within the Unincorporated County, including 50 acres zoned to allow multifamily development by-right at 20 units per acre and meeting the standards set forth in Government Code § 65583.2 for sites available to accommodate the lower-income RHNA.
 These sites will have a realistic development capacity of 1,557 units, including 68 units affordable to lower-income households.